gdmoney/aws-lambda-github-actions/README.md

 - GitHub > Actions > New workflow > set up a workflow yourself > ...

 ### Parameters
-`files` - folder containing the code and any required libraries
-`dest` - filename
+`files` - folder containing the function code and any dependencies `dest` - filename
 `--function-name` - name of the existing Lambda function
 `--zip-file` - zip filename